How to Spot and Prevent Bullying in The Workplace - HRDQ

 • Turnover is dramatically increased when bullies turn their workplace into a toxic environment for the people or roles they don't like.

-• Loyalty decreases, especially if higher-up employees show any form of favoritism for bullies.
+• Loyalty decreases, especially if higher-up employees show any favoritism toward bullies.

 • Indirect costs increase as HR hours are spent investigating bullying and its incidents.

-• Bullied employees, particularly if they need to attend therapy or face physical repercussions, can bring worker's comp suits against the company.
+• Bullied employees, particularly if they need therapy or face physical repercussions, can bring workers' comp suits against the company.

-• The Occupational Health and Safety Act of 2004 stipulates that employers must create a safe workplace without health risks for their employees; including both physical and mental health.
+• The Occupational Health and Safety Act of 2004 stipulates that employers must create a safe workplace free of health risks to their employees, including both physical and mental health.
 Bullying can lead to OSHA fines against the company.

-• Minorities and diverse employees are disproportionately targeted by bullying; bullying is often (though not always) linked to bigotry.
+• Minorities and diverse employees are disproportionately targeted by bullying, which is often linked to bigotry.
 Thus, workplace bullying can lead to discrimination suits as well.

-In short, bullying drives up costs, reduces productivity, increases turnover, and opens up the company to legal actions.
+In short, bullying drives up costs, reduces productivity, increases turnover, and exposes the company to legal action.
 And for what?
-Usually, no more than inflating the bully's ego, making them feel powerful, and protecting that one individual over the rest of your staff.
+Usually, it's for no more than inflating the bully's ego, making them feel powerful, and protecting that one individual over the rest of your staff.
+With that in mind, it's important to look at what bullying can actually look like.

 What Does Bullying Look Like?